Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 7 Omnichannel Prospecting Strategies to reach out to your customers

 An automated omnichannel approach to re-engaging customers is where you set up follow-up or value-based cadences to reach out to them through multiple communication channels.
 This type of re-engagement strategy is crucial to keep modern buyers who often switch between different channels when interacting with a brand.
-An example of the different ways you can connect with prospects and customers using an omnichannel strategy includes using a combination of the following media; email, chatbots, social (often LinkedIn), phone, WhatsApp and messaging platforms.
+An example of the different ways you can connect with prospects and customers using an omnichannel strategy includes using a combination of the following media; email, chatbots, social (often LinkedIn), phone, WhatsApp, and messaging platforms.

-6. Personalise interactions
+6. Personalize interactions

 7. Incentivise loyalty